 variation and imperfection ratings:

-eastern elements tiles are rated 'level 3 medium for color variation, 'level 2 slight' for texture variation, 'level 2 medium' for size variation, and 'level 1 will occur' for both pits/chips, cracks/crazing and iron spots.
+eastern elements tiles are rated 'level 3 medium' to a 'level 5 extreme' for color variation, 'level 2 slight' to a 'level 4 heavy' for texture variation, 'level 2 medium' to a 'level 4 extreme' for size variation, and 'level 1 will occur' for both pits/chips, cracks/crazing and iron spots.

 see illustrations in the technical specifications section above, and read more about the ratings in our tile variation and imperfections guide.

 how will my eastern elements samples compare to my actual order?